 Disney’s experience is all in the details.
 Every piece of their website is mobile-responsive and optimized to every device.
 After a visitor has booked their Disney World resort visit, they can plan every minute of their trip through the My Disney Experience tool.
 In the park, they can use the mobile app to locate attractions they earmarked in the experience tool and see estimated wait times for each attraction.

 This year, Disney introduced their Magic Band program.
 It’s a brilliantly executed weapon in Disney’s omnichannel arsenal.
-Disney World and Disney Land visitors can enter the parks, unlock their hotel rooms, check-in to FastPass lanes, connect to their Disney PhotoPass account, and charge all purchases made in the park to their Magic Band.
+Disney World and Disneyland visitors can enter the parks, unlock their hotel rooms, check in to FastPass lanes, connect to their Disney PhotoPass account, and charge all purchases made in the park to their Magic Band.
 And of course, all of this is linked with the My Disney Experience account, accessible through the mobile app.

 Bravo, Disney.
 Bravo.

-Starbucks
+2. Starbucks

 Starbucks does an excellent job providing a seamless user experience.
 Every time a Starbucks user pays with a Starbucks card, via a physical card or mobile, that user accumulates reward points.
-The linked app also allows the coffee drinker to find stores near them, send gifts, order drinks ahead of time for a quicker experience, view new additions to the menu, and, with the recent Spotify integration, consumers can view what songs are playing in that specific store and add them to their playlists.
+The linked app also allows the coffee drinker to find stores near them, send gifts, order drinks ahead of time for a quicker purchase experience, view new additions to the menu.
+And, with the recent Spotify integration, consumers can view what songs are playing in that specific store and add them to their playlists.

-The brilliant effortlessness of the app embodies a near perfect application of the omnichannel experience, as explained by Misia Tramp, the EVP of Insights and Innovations for Tahzoo, “omnichannel involves using data to understand where effort exists in the customer experience and how to remove – rather than add – effort.”
+“Omnichannel involves using data to understand where effort exists in the customer experience and how to remove – rather than add – effort.”

-Sephora
+4. Sephora

 Sephora is another brand brought up time and time again for the brilliance behind their omnichannel customer experience.
 We have even touted Sephora before and applauded their Beauty Insider Rewards program as a means for stronger relationships between consumers and the brand.